The White Cliffs Dover Hotel & Guest House Group

 Welcome to White Cliffs Country, a unique place where Coast meets Country, Beauty meets History and England meets the Continent.
 Enjoy fascinating history and discover Hidden Gems Relax in one of the informal parks, watch the world go by, and visit the reclaimed land from the Euro Tunnel at Samphire Hoe, where the Victorian vegetable Samphire was once gathered.
 Fantastically positioned as The Gateway to England and close proximity to the continent, Dover has an abundance of culture and historical heritage, the area is a living timeline.
 We can boast one of the tallest Roman structures in Europe, The Pharos Lighthouse, located in the grounds of Dover Castle.
 King James I gave Dover Harbour Board its Royal Charter in 1606 placing the Lord Warden and his "Board" in charge of running the Port, which it has administered for 400 Hundred Years.
 The Port is currently being modernised with an investment of several million pounds.
 The Traffic Management Project will make a significant improvement to the operation at the Port.
 An area with a capacity to hold up to 220 freight vehicles (equivalent to a 2.4 miles single lane) will be constructed between the check-in facility inside the Port and the roundabout at the entrance to the Eastern Docks.
 This facility is anticipated to be utilised mainly at peak times when the volume of traffic entering the Port exceeds the capacity of one or more ferry operators at the check-in facility.
 By using the new area to hold traffic for particular ferry operators experiencing heavy demand at the check-in facility, the Port will be better able to facilitate traffic for the remaining ferry operators to reach the check-in facility and be processed for onward transfer to the assembly parks further inside the Port.

-All project related construction work is anticipated to be completed by the end of the fourth quarter of 2016.
 For more information on the Port go to Developments list above.

 FOLLOW US ON